-During the six months ended June 30, 2020, we did not experience any material restrictions to our funding sources.
+During the nine months ended September 30, 2020, we did not experience any material restrictions to our funding sources, although we did voluntarily terminate our short-term secured revolving credit facility.
 We expect ongoing sources of financing to primarily consist of repurchase agreements, asset-specific financings, revolving credit facilities, securitizations, convertible notes, issuance of common stock, potential additional securitizations and similar financing arrangements.
 We will continue to explore other types of funding facilities to further diversify our financing sources.
 We plan to finance our assets with a moderate amount of leverage, the level of which may vary based upon the particular characteristics of our portfolio and market conditions.

-As of June 30, 2020, we had repurchase agreements in place with five counterparties (lenders), an asset-specific financing facility with one counterparty and a revolving credit facility with one counterparty to finance loans held-for-investment.
-We also had one other direct repurchase agreement in place to finance our CMBS.
+As of September 30, 2020, we had repurchase agreements in place with five counterparties (lenders) and an asset-specific financing facility with one counterparty to finance loans held-for-investment.
 We continue to evaluate additional counterparties to manage and reduce counterparty risk.
 Under our repurchase agreements, our counterparties may make margin calls because of a perceived decline in the value of our assets collateralizing the given secured financing arrangement due to a credit event, or under a limited number of our repurchase agreements, market events.
 To cover a margin call, we may transfer cash to such counterparty.
 At maturity, any cash on deposit as collateral is generally applied against the repurchase agreement balance, thereby reducing the amount borrowed.
 Should the value of our assets suddenly decrease, significant margin calls on our repurchase agreements could result, causing an adverse change in our liquidity position.

 We are in frequent, constructive dialogue with our secured credit facilities counterparties regarding our management of their collateral assets in light of the impacts of the COVID-19 pandemic.
-We have reduced the advance rate on certain assets within these facilities by transferring cash and/or additional unencumbered assets to such counterparties, thereby reducing the amount we are able to borrow against such assets and mitigating risks associated with future margin calls.
+We have reduced the advance rate on certain assets within these facilities by transferring cash and/or providing additional unencumbered assets to such counterparties, thereby reducing the amount we are able to borrow against such assets and mitigating risks associated with future margin calls.
 There can be no assurance that we have adequate capacity to satisfy any potential margin call or that we would be able to enter into amendments to our agreements that prevent a foreclosure on any margin call.